learn-co-students/fewpjs-js-fundamentals-arithmetic-lab-old-seattle-web-career-012819/README.md

 ## Employ Operators to Perform Arithmetic and Assign Values to Variables

-JavaScript employs a pretty standard arsenal of arithmetic operators.
+JavaScript employs a pretty standard set of arithmetic operators.

 ### Arithmetic Operators